sushmatn/TodoApp/README.md

 The following **additional** features are implemented:

+* [x]   Added an option to set the time along with the date when the task is due.
 * [x]	Added a checkbox to mark a task as completed.
 Added an option to clear all ‘completed’ tasks.
 * [x]	Added a share intent button to share the todo List items.
+* [x]   Added an option to get a notification on the due date when the user sets a reminder.

 ## Video Walkthrough